 Dachshund Cost of Ownership: Real Monthly, Annual, and Lifetime Costs

-Owning a Dachshund is often seen as affordable because of their small size—but the true cost of ownership goes far beyond food and toys.
-Between first-year setup, ongoing monthly care, and breed-specific health risks (especially back and dental issues), Dachshunds can cost more over a lifetime than many new owners expect.
+How much does a Dachshund cost to own?
+While their small size makes them look affordable, the true cost goes far beyond food and toys.
+Between first-year setup expenses, monthly care, and breed-specific medical risks like back and dental problems, Dachshunds often cost more over a lifetime than many new owners expect.

 • what you’ll spend in the first year,